hugomorenocamin/bestiasdecarga/README.md

 - Firmware (Arduino-based control system)

-- Core Functional Elements

-- Respiratory sensing via wearable chest band

-- Cardiac signal acquisition

-- Signal conditioning and filtering

-- Real-time sonification engine

-- Audio output mapped to physiological variation

 ## Artistic Intent

-This work operates at the intersection of bio-sensing, sound art, and critical systems design.
+This work operates at the intersection of bio-sensing and sound art.

 It questions:

 - the quantification of the body under self-optimization logics

-- the normalization of physiological self-monitoring

 - the feedback loops between attention, labour, and exhaustion